 All participants stay together during the programme.
 Students are lodged in shared rooms (with students of the same gender), together with Summer School counselors.

-Participants stay in residences located near campus in both Paris and Reims.
+In 2019, participants stayed in residences located near campus in both Paris and Reims.

 Meals are provided by the Summer School, on campus and off campus.

 Arrival and departure

 Participants are responsible for organizing and reserving their transportation to and from Paris.
 For students flying to Paris, the Summer School team will meet them upon arrival at Paris-Charles de Gaulle airport.
 Another meeting point may be set up for students already present in Paris, or arriving through another means of transportation.

 At the end of the programme, participants will be able to leave directly from the residence, or will be accompanied to the Paris-Charles de Gaulle airport.